bannerclick/bannerclick/ARTIFACT-EVALUATION.md

 All measurements were conducted using a Debian-based Linux distribution with Kernel: Linux 4.19.0-20-cloud-amd64.
 Software dependencies are listed in the `environment.yaml` file.
 These will be installed during the installation using Conda (we used Conda version 23.1.0).
+Note that OpenWPM is officially supported only for Linux platfrom.

 ### Estimated Time and Storage Requirements